kevintruong/til/Files,-Part-1:-Working-with-files.md

 But you don't get the expressiveness that linux gives you with system calls you can convert back and forth between them with `int fileno(FILE* stream)` and `FILE* fdopen(int fd...)`.

-Another important aspect to note is the C files are **buffered** meaning that there contents may not be written write away by default.
+Another important aspect to note is the C files are **buffered** meaning that their contents may not be written right away by default.
 You can can change that with C options.

 ## How do I tell how large a file is?
 For files less than the size of a long, using fseek and ftell is a simple way to accomplish this: